mpv-player/mpv/DOCS/man/options.rst

     drm
         DRM/EGL
     displayvk
         VK_KHR_display.
-This backend is roughly the Vukan equivalent of DRM/EGL, allowing for direct rendering via Vulkan without a display manager.
+This backend is roughly the Vulkan equivalent of DRM/EGL, allowing for direct rendering via Vulkan without a display manager.
     x11egl